Master Services Agreement (MSA) template

 8. Terms relating to future contracts

 It’s commonplace for an MSA to be used in conjunction with another type of contract, whether this is a Service Level Agreement (SLA), a Statement of Work (SOW) or a different agreement.
+To find out more about how an MSA works alongside a SOW, check our our MSA vs SOW comparison.

 Most legal and business teams see the MSA as a perfect opportunity to establish some additional expectations relating to these contracts, as well as outlining some terms regarding future relationships.